 Maltese Healthcare System: Diminutive in Scale

-Though the system is highly functional, it is also very small.
+Though the healthcare system in Malta is highly functional, it is also very small.
 There are two large general hospitals mentioned above and a smaller one at Gozo.
 Other than these, there is only the Sir Anthony Mamo Oncology hospital at Msida.
 The rest are mostly psychiatric care units and nursing homes.